tonykploomber/jupysql/doc/community/support.md

 # Telemetry

 We collect (optional) anonymous statistics to understand and improve usage.
-For details, [see here](https://docs.ploomber.io/en/latest/community/user-stats.html).
+For more details of what we collect and how to opt-out the telemetry collection, [see here](https://docs.ploomber.io/en/latest/community/user-stats.html).